sai-d-build/circuit_stem/handover.md

 1. Initial Problem: Blank UI

 Symptom: You reported that the main game grid and the component palette were not rendering, leaving the user with a blank screen.
 Analysis: I determined that the root cause was a race condition.
 The recent refactoring had made the level loading process asynchronous, but the UI was not set up to handle this.
-It was building instantly, before any level data was available, resulting in a blank state.
+It was building instantly, before any level data is available, resulting in a blank state.
 2. Architectural Solution

 My Proposal: I initially proposed a standard fix using a FutureProvider to manage the asynchronous loading and update the UI accordingly.